Dynaa/lanelines/README.md

 [![Alt text](https://github.com/Dynaa/lanelines/blob/master/test_images_output/youtube_yellow_lane.png)](https://www.youtube.com/watch?v=awFEhbWAkmk)

 **3. Challenge video:**
-A final video was providing, this one was really challenging for some points.
-I have to adapt the ROI to use due to curvature of the road.
+A final video was provided, this one was really challenging for some points.
+I have to adapt the ROI size to use due some limitations of my pipeline, for exemple impact of curvature of the road.

 [![Alt text](https://github.com/Dynaa/lanelines/blob/master/test_images_output/youtube_challenge.png)](https://youtu.be/onINe6HNWKM)

 These differents tests allows me to discover the limitations of my pipeline, and give some ideas on the improvements needed to have a more robust and evicient pipeline.